Digital Security Explained

 1) Identify assets

 What needs protection?
-Data, systems, services, intellectual property, customer information.
+Data, systems, services, and operations.

 2) Identify threats

-Examples include phishing, ransomware, insider misuse, denial-of-service attacks, and supply chain compromise.
+Examples include phishing, ransomware, insider misuse, and service disruption.

 3) Identify vulnerabilities